Keeravani: Structure and Lakshana

 L. Ramakrishnan: instrumental (Veena) improvisation – Alapana and tAnam – in the rAga kIravANI, recorded at Lars Nesbakken's home studio in Portland, Oregon, on Jan 1, 2004.

 It is the 3rd rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Go.
 The mnemonic phrase is sa ri gi ma pa dha nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are chathusruthi rishabha, sadharana gandhara, suddha madhyama, panchama, suddha dhaivatha, kakali nishadha.

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Simhendramadhyamam, which is the 57th melakarta.

 Janya Rāgams

 Keeravani has many janya rāgams (derived scales) associated with it.
 Kalyāna vasantam is a popular janya of Keeravani.
 See List of janya rāgams for full list of rāgams associated with Keeravani.
 Other popular janya ragams include Chandrakouns, Sāmapriya and Vasantamanohari.

-Compositions

-Many composers have composed songs in Keeravani.
-A few of them are listed here.